-Please read these instructions carefully and follow them closely to ensure that the review and publication of your paper is as efficient and quick as possible.
+Please read these instructions carefully and follow them closely to ensure that the review and publication of your paper is as efficient and fast as possible.
 The Editors reserve the right to return manuscripts that are not in accordance with these instructions.
 All material to be considered for publication in Oxford Medical Case Reports should be submitted in electronic form via the journal's online submission system.
-Once you have prepared your manuscript according to the instructions below, instructions on how to submit your manuscript online can be found here.

 HOW TO CONTACT THE EDITORIAL OFFICE